Sign up to join the list of supporters now!

 I grew up in a multi-generational family in the Quincy Point section of Quincy.
 We lived on the second floor of a traditional over/under 2 family house, as did many of my friends

 My Summer jobs were almost all in blue collar work environments, performing blue collar tasks.
-Observing how many people earn their living was a valuable life experience
+Observing how many people earn their blue collar living was a valuable life experience

 Town Manager Search Screening Committee (2018 and again in 2024), voting member